 Cavtat is a quaint little town that is located close to Dubrovnik, one of Europe’s most popular tourist destinations.
 This makes it ideal for people who want to enjoy all the magic that Croatia’s Adriatic Coast has to offer, without the vast swathes of people that a popular city like Dubrovnik entails.
 Set along the Adriatic coast, this stunning harbour features a traditional kind of charm and incredible coastal views.
 Cavtat is the ideal base for those wanting to explore nearby cities, such as Dubrovnik as well as neighbouring islands like Hvar, Mljet and Korcula.

 The town has a rich history that is intertwined with its more famous neighbour and was a member of the iconic Dubrovnik Republic during the medieval period.
-Today it is famous for its gorgeous nature, delicious food and stunning beaches, making it perfect for families, couples and single travellers.
+Today it is famous for its gorgeous nature, delicious food and stunning beaches, making it perfect for family holidays, couples looking for a romantic holiday and single travellers.

 Cavtat is a small town on Croatia’s Adriatic Coast, situated close to the famous city of Dubrovnik.
 It is famous for its gorgeous beaches, idyllic harbour and many ancient Illyrian necropolises.
 It is fairly small, with a population of around 2500 people, making it ideal for anyone that wants a relaxing beach holiday, surrounded by spectacular natural beauty.

 With its typical Mediterranean climate, it has warm summers, little rain and mild winters.
 The best time to visit is during the months of June, July and August, when the seas are warm, and the temperatures regularly exceed 25 degrees Celsius.
 The winters are mild, meaning that it is a good holiday destination throughout the year.